from a handpicked tutor in LIVE 1-to-1 classes

-Roman numerals, a number system that uses letters to express numbers collectively.
+Roman numerals represent a number system that uses letters to express numbers collectively.
 The ancient Romans used the letters I, V, X, L, C, D, and M to write numbers.
 The Roman letters were used for the purpose of counting and performing other day-to-day transactions.
 Several letters from the Latin alphabet are used for the representation of Roman numerals.
-They are typically utilized as general suffixes for people across generations, hour marks on a clock, to denote the names of Popes and Monarchs, etc. In this article, we will see how to write and interpret Roman numerals.
+They are typically utilized as general suffixes for people across generations, as hour marks on a clock, to denote the names of Popes and Monarchs, etc. In this article, we will see how to write and interpret Roman numerals.
 Additionally, we will also explore the various tips and tricks that can be used to make this chapter easier to learn and understand.

 |1.||What are Roman Numerals?|

 |5.||FAQs on Roman Numerals|